Speaker’s Parade: The formal start to Senate sittings

 The arrival of the Mace and the Speaker must take place before the Senate can begin to conduct its business.

-Once in the Chamber, the Speaker presides over the Senate’s proceedings, manages the flow of business, maintains order and decorum and enforces the Rules of the Senate.
+Once in the Chamber, the Speaker presides over the Senate’s proceedings, rules on procedural issues and maintains order and decorum.
 The Speaker acts impartially to protect the rights and privileges of all 105 senators during debate.

 Read more about the Speaker of the Senate.